JetBrains/js-graphql-intellij-plugin/README.md

 - Configurable GraphQL schema retrieval and reloading based on a local file or a url using 'then-request'
 - Execute queries with variables against configurable endpoints

-It depends on [js-graphql-language-service](https://github.com/jimkyndemeyer/js-graphql-language-service) that it manages using a Node.js process handler.
+V1.x depends on [js-graphql-language-service](https://github.com/jimkyndemeyer/js-graphql-language-service) that it manages using a Node.js process handler.

 ## Installation
 1. Install Node JS